simondlevy/LambdaFlight/README.md

 supporting Crayzyflie's awesome Loco positioning or swarms, and requiriing you to have a Crazyflie Flowdeck v2, so for running your Crazyflie you'll probably want to use the official Crazyflie firmware.
-If you want to try LambdaFlight and your Crazyflie, here's how:
+If you want to try LambdaFlight on your Crazyflie, here's how:

 1. Attach the
 [Crazyflie Flowdeck v2](https://www.bitcraze.io/products/flow-deck-v2/)